Instagram Now Lets You Control Your Bully's Comments

 Instagram Head Adam Mosseri On The Lessons He's Learned About Social Media Abuse

 Before coming to Instagram, Mosseri spent 10 years at Facebook, now Instagram's parent.
-He helped create Facebook's News Feed, which would later be used to spread misinformation in the 2016 presidential election season.
-He says this experience has taught him to approach his work with caution.
+He helped create Facebook's News Feed, which would later be used to spread misinformation during the 2016 presidential election season.
+He said this experience has taught him to approach his work with caution.

 "Technology is not inherently good, and it's not inherently bad," Mosseri said.
 "For those of us who work in the industry, it's our responsibility to magnify the good and address the bad as effectively as we can."